 Toothed Whales.
 Little systematic information is available about reactions of beluga whales, killer whales, and harbor porpoise to noise pulses.
+In general, small toothed whales more often tend to head away, or to maintain a somewhat greater distance from the vessel, when a large air gun array is operating (e.g., Stone and Tasker, 2006; Weir 2008; Barry et al., 2010; Moulton and Holst, 2010).
 Beluga whales exhibit changes in behavior when exposed to strong, pulsed sounds similar in duration to those typically used in seismic surveys (Finneran et al. 2000, 2002).
 However, the animals tolerated high received levels of sound (peak-peak level >200 dB re 1 μPa) before exhibiting aversive behaviors (Richardson et al. 1995).
-Some belugas summering in the Eastern Beaufort Sea may have avoided the specific area of seismic operations (2 arrays with 24 air guns per array), which used a much larger array than the proposed program (2 arrays of 3 air guns per array), by 10 to 20 km, although belugas occurred as close as 1,540 m to the line of seismic operations (Miller et al 2005).
+Some belugas summering in the Eastern Beaufort Sea may have avoided the specific area of seismic operations (2 arrays with 24 air guns per array), which took place in waters subject to less anthropogenic activity than Cook Inlet and used a much larger array than the proposed survey (2 arrays of 3 air guns per array), by 10 to 20 km, although belugas occurred as close as 1,540 m to the line of seismic operations (Miller et al 2005).
 Observers stationed on seismic vessels operating off the United Kingdom from 1997-2000 have provided data on the occurrence and behavior of various toothed whales exposed to seismic pulses (Stone 2003; Gordon et al. 2004).
 Killer whales were found to be significantly farther from large air gun arrays during periods of shooting compared with periods of no shooting.
 The displacement of the median distance from the array was ~ 0.5 km (0.3 miles) or more.
 Killer whales also appear to be more tolerant of seismic shooting in deeper water.
-Beluga whales are the most common species of odotocete in Cook Inlet; however, NMFS expects that beluga whales would only experience behavioral responses, such as those described above, because they are a free-ranging animal that could easily swim away from the seismic survey site.
-Killer whales are rare to uncommon in the inlet, therefore, the planned seismic survey should have no more than a negligible impact on killer whales and no effect on the population.
-Harbor porpoises are rarely sighted, but have been detected acoustically throughout the inlet.
-However, based on the relatively few animals observed, the planned survey should have no more than a negligible impact and no effect on the population.
+Overall, odontocete reactions to air guns are variable and, at least for delphinids and some porpoises, seem to be confined to a smaller radius than has been observed for some mysticetes.
+However, other data suggest that some odontocete species, including harbor porpoises, may be more responsive than might be expected given their poor low-frequency hearing.
+The limited available data suggest that harbor porpoises show stronger avoidance of seismic operations than other porpoises (Stone, 2003; MacLean and Koski, 2005; Bain and Williams, 2006; Stone and Tasker, 2006).
+Reactions at longer distances may be particularly likely when sound propagation conditions are conducive to transmission of the higher frequency components of air gun sound to the animals' location (DeRuiter et al., 2006; Goold and Coates, 2006; Tyack et al., 2006; Potter et al., 2007).